Applying for indefinite leave to remain (ILR) is key for people who wish to settle in the UK.

 Applicants could be asked to provide proof including:

 - Texts or chat logs or any other form of communication

 - Documents to prove you live together, such as mortgage or tenancy agreement

 Immigration Advice from IAS

-It is recommended that you seek immigration advice from a trained legal professional when making an application for indefinite leave to remain from a spouse visa.
+It is recommended that you seek immigration advice from a trained legal professional when making an application for indefinite leave to remain from a spouse visa holder.
 IAS is here to provide the support you need to settle together in the UK as a married couple.
 Get in touch with us by calling 0203 411 1966.